s5uishida/simple_confirmed_info_for_mobile_network/README.md

 | --- | --- | --- | --- | --- | --- | --- |
 | RAN | -- | `b8e3be1e489dcbec3bb3c12e4d291c1d95b9cec0`<br>2026.02.19 | Ubuntu<br>24.04 | 5 | 4GB | 10GB |

-**This constraint regarding the number of CPU cores may be unique to my environment.**
+**When OCUDU gNodeB is configured with the ZMQ-based RF driver, this constraint regarding the minimum number of CPU cores may be unique to my environment.**

 ### [srsRAN_Project](https://github.com/srsran/srsRAN_Project)